GBuenaflor/01azure-aks-apimanagement-03/README.md

 ![Image description](https://github.com/GBuenaflor/01azure-aks-apimanagement-03/blob/master/Images/GB-AKS-API-E3-04A.png)

 ----------------------------------------------------------
-### 4. Configure and test the interconnectivity the API Management Internal API Endpoints
+### 4. Configure and test the interconnectivity of API Management Internal API Endpoints

 #####  Provisioned VM inside the VNet, edit the host File from C:\Windows\System32\drivers\etc.
 #####  The 10.0.2.5 is the Private IP Address of API Management